On this page you can find a brief step-by-step instruction on how to collect data according to the TALD methodology.

 You will be contacted by an editor to discuss how to proceed.
 The process will differ depending on what and how much you want to change.

-You can also contact the Atlas (cauatlas@gmail.com) or your responsible editor directly.
+You can also contact the Atlas team (cauatlas@gmail.com) or your responsible editor directly.